 Your task will only appear on today when it really becomes relevant to you.
-A task becomes relevant when it is either due today or already overdue, or if the task in question is marked as starred.
+A task becomes relevant when it is either marked as "In Focus" (with a star), or due today or already overdue.

 The “Waiting For” view is a concept we borrowed from David Allen’s “Getting Things Done® - GTD®” way of managing tasks.
 Basically, you use this view to keep track of tasks you are not doing yourself, but delegate them by assigning them to other people.

 While the “Inbox” is a GTD® concept, the “Scratchpad” is our invention.
 The idea is to have a dedicated place for very short-term “stuff”.
 Let's say you just wanted to do something when the phone rang and you had to stop what you were just doing and needed a quick place to write this down.
 In other words, the Scratchpad is your single, big Post-It® for ultra-short tasks that should be done as soon as possible.

 Make sure you are signed in with your iCloud account and that the iCloud Drive system setting is enabled on all your devices (this is used for 3rd party apps such as Firetask in order to sync via iCloud).
 Then switch on the iCloud setting under "General" in the Firetask "Settings" area on all devices.

 Check if you are signed into iCloud with the same user on all devices and that iCloud Drive is switched on in the iCloud area in the built-in "Settings" app ("System Settings" on the Mac).
 Also too little space on your iCloud account, an outstanding iCloud account verification, or a temporary iCloud outage could prevent or delay syncing.

 The syncing library we use needs to "deleech", i.e., sever the connection to your iCloud account when it encounters an inconsistency, or if the hardware ID of your device changes (e.g., when you get a new iPhone).
 In this case please cleanly re-setup syncing on this device.